Tech & Social Impact: Why should we volunteer?

 Volunteering (especially skills-based volunteering) positively impacts your income, career, and personal and professional community, and it helps you live longer.
 Seems like a win-win!

 But trying to get started is often the hardest part.
-In the next post in our "Tech and Social Impact" series, we'll explore the wide variety of different ways that folks with tech and tech-adjacent skills can use those skills to volunteer.
+In the next post in our "Tech and Social Impact" series, we explore how to identify what kind of volunteering is best for you.